CBZ-D-velop/Ansible-Role-Labocbz-Install-Nextcloud/README.md

 * First init of this role with the bootstrap_role playbook by Lord Robin Crombez

+### 2024-01-20: Nextcloud installed

+* Role install and configure Nextcloud for the first lauch
+* You can use your prefered version of NC with the version parametter
+* You can run multiples times the role, by adding salt, secret and instanceid in role calling after the initial install phase
+* You need to install a webserver
+* You need to install the database server
+* You need to install Redis, if you want

 ## Authors

 * Lord Robin Crombez